lifeiliu/interview_preparing_notes.io/project1 wechat_crawler/readme.md

  In our simple python project, we followed these steps:
  1. request the html based on the given keywords
     + we need generated the url based on our keywords

+ 2. fetch the html content from that url
+     * may need to unblock the restrictions of crawler from the original web
+     in this sogou wechat , we need to unblock it from manually input the validation code

+ 3. parse the needed info from the fetched file